RyanVerhey/sudoku-validity-checker/README.md

 ### About

-Built at a hack night, takes coordinates on a sudoku board and an input number with the format "row:column input".
+I wrote this myself at a Ruby meetup, it takes coordinates on a sudoku board and an input number with the format "row:column input".
 Unless the input number violates any of the rules of sudoku ([how to play sudoku](http://www.sudoku.name/rules/)), it added to the board.
 If it breaks any rules, the number is not added and it outputs "Invalid"

 ### Installation